sictweb/web222/weeks/week07/README.md

 * `element.id` - the `id` of the element.
 For example: `<p id="intro"></p>` has an `id` of `"intro"`.
 * `element.innerHTML` - gets or sets the markup contained within the element, which could be text, but could also include other HTML tags.
 * `element.parentNode` - gets a reference to the parent `node` of this element in the DOM.
-* `element.nextSibling` - gets a refernce to the sibling element of this element, if any.
+* `element.nextSibling` - gets a reference to the sibling element of this element, if any.
-* `element.className` - gets or sets the value of the `class` attribute for the elmenet.
+* `element.className` - gets or sets the value of the `class` attribute for the element.

 ### [Element Methods](https://developer.mozilla.org/en-US/docs/Web/API/Element#Methods)